keu/docs/astro/secrets-backend.md

   :::warning

-  Make sure to strip the quotations (`"`) from your environment variable values.
+  Make sure to remove the surrounding single quotation marks (`''`) from `AIRFLOW__SECRETS__BACKEND_KWARGS` and the double quotation marks (`""`) from all other environment variable values defined in your Dockerfile.
 If you add these values with the quotation marks included in your Dockerfile, your configuration will not work on Astro.

   :::